javanibble/kubernetes-cheat-sheet/README.md

 * secrets can be attached as files or environment variables
 * use add-on encryption provides for locking your data

+#### Service
+An abstract way to expose an application running on a set of Pods as a network service.
+The set of Pods targeted by a Service is (usually) determined by a selector.
+If more Pods are added or removed, the set of Pods matching the selector will change.
+The Service makes sure that network traffic can be directed to the current set of Pods for the workload.

 ## Online Courses

 ### A Cloud Guru